TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/chapter-aymeluma.md

 passage, scrawled in common.
 Nobody in the village knows of the origin and Lady Glynlamin is unaware it is there.

-> The liar tricks them to unbind.\
+> The liar tricks to be unbound.\
-> Her lover fights again and fails.\
+> The lover fights again and fails.\
-> The raider strikes at all their kind.\
+> The raider strikes at all his kind,\
-> Her captor flees to mountain trails.\
+> The captor flees to mountain trails.\
-> The caster's end to search and find,\
+> The caster persues an end combined,\
-> Her fighter tells his ancient tales.
+> The fighter tells his ancient tales.

 When the characters reach the balcony:
 > The balcony looks down onto the stairs inside, and a window looks out to